Recipes in this Post

 When I was a little girl, my mother used to go on about how she loved going to her grandmother’s house when she would serve Lobster and Rose salad.
 I was always hoping that my mother would recreate the recipe, but she never did.

 When my great-grandmother was making this salad, lobster was a lot less expensive.
-I decided that for my birthday, despite to cost, I would recreate Christine Jorgensen’s recipe myself.
+I decided that for my birthday, despite to cost, I would recreate Christina Jacobsen’s recipe myself.

 I went to the market and bought a small lobster tail.
 I broiled it and put it on the table to cool before putting it in the refrigerator.
-All of a sudden, I heard a ker-plunk, looked up, and there was our Maine Coon cat, Miss Rolo Louise Knocker-Offer Boswell, looking guilty, with the end of the hot lobster tail in her mouth, trying to run off with it.
-I ran up to her and said “Hey, you can’t have that.
+All of a sudden, I heard a ker-plunk, looked up, and there was our Maine Coon cat, Mr. Rolo Monroe Knocker-Offer Boswell, looking guilty, with the end of the hot lobster tail in his mouth, trying to run off with it.
+I ran up to him and said “Hey, you can’t have that.
 That’s MY dinner!”
 I grabbed it, and washed it off.
-I don’t think she had gotten a chance to eat any of it.
+I don’t think he had gotten a chance to eat any of it.

 Spane and I Christmas Season 2010